Last update: 7 June, 2027.

 address = {Toronto},

-note = {The authors actually reports evidence of an exponential-like distribution, rather than the power-law like distribution of Zipf's law for word frequencies.},
+note = {The authors actually report evidence of an exponential-like distribution, rather than the power-law like distribution of Zipf's law for word frequencies.},

 pubstate = {published},